steadylearner/Steadylearner/post/rust-How to build a sitemap.txt from sitemap.xml with Rust.md

 This is a bonus post from the previous ones to build sitemap.xml files.
 I hope you already read [Your first sitemap with Rust] and [How to use datas to build sitemap with Rust Diesel].

-The source code used here can be separtaed or included in your previous Rust(.rs) file to build sitemap.xml.
+The source code used here can be separated or includ it in your previous Rust(.rs) file to build sitemap.xml.

 <br />